Lecanto High School: Classes

 In the 1996-97 school year, Lecanto switched its class scheduling to a "4X4 block" type schedule.
 Each student plans their schedule specifically depending on the student's goals after High school.
 Schedules and curriculum are built around whether the student is planning to work directly after graduation, attend a two-year vocational program, or planning for college.
 The students must also pick a major, which will focus their studies on a more specific field.

 As of 2007, Lecanto High School had average FCAT scores of 314.5 in mathematics, 317 in writing, and 315 in science.
 The state averages that same year were 316.25, 295.33, and 295.33 respectively.

 As of the 2018 school year, Lecanto has switched back to using the seven periods scheduling Monday through Wednesday.
-They have added a "Power Hour", called "Panther Hour" after the school's mascot, to their schedules for clubs, chat, lunch, or social activities on Thursdays and Fridays which follow the "4X4 Block" scheduling.
+Starting in 2021, they have added a "Power Hour", called "Panther Hour" after the school's mascot, to their schedules for clubs, chat, or social activities on Thursdays and Fridays, which changed to just Fridays for a longer duration of time and follows the "4X4 Block" scheduling.

+Sports

+Lecanto High School has won state championships in the following sports: